isomerpages/moe-jurongwestpri/_our-partnership/Food From the Heart.md

 The programme supplements the meals of needy children and their families and reduces their financial burden.

-Each month, food items from FTTH are delivered to the school and distributed by the school to 50 underprivileged families.
+Each month, food items from FTTH are delivered to the school and distributed by the school to selected underprivileged families.

 ![FTTH](/images/FTTH.png)